-If you are unable to write a term test or the final exam for any reason, you must provide advance notice in order to have an opportunity to write at a later date.
+If you are unable to write a term test for any reason, you must provide advance notice in order to have an opportunity to write at a later date.
 A doctor's note should be obtained if the reason for missing the assessment is illness.
-The final exam must be written within 3 days of your return.
-If no valid reason is given for missing a test, your mark for the test will be "0."
+The final exam must be written on the exam date.
+If you must miss the final exam due to medical reasons, a doctor's note must be provided.
+If no valid reason is given for missing a test or the exam, your mark will be "0."